 Students who complete the Associate in Arts Degree requirements and include many of the courses listed below will have a firm foundation in the fundamentals of both two-dimensional and three-dimensional art, which will support the creation of a portfolio.
 Students should work closely with an advisor at the baccalaureate institution they plan to transfer to before finalizing their education plan.

-Faculty Contact Office

-Weichman, Marie 360.475.7287 Art 143
+Faculty Contact Office Weichman, Marie 360.475.7287 mweichman@olympic.e TBA Edu Laughlin, Michael 360.475.7115 mlaughlin@olympic.edu TBA 1

-mweichman@olympic.edu

 Courses to consider when completing distribution requirements for an AA: